 Speaking of hand washing, there is a method to hand washing to make sure your swimsuit comes out clean and undamaged every time.

-To properly hand wash your swimsuit, fill a basin or sink with cold water and mix the cold water with one capful of mild detergent until it is completely dissolved.
+To properly hand wash your garment, fill a tub or sink with cold water and mix the cold water with one capful of gentle detergent until it is completely dissolved.
 If needed, substitute the mild soap or detergent for white vinegar.

 Once you have successfully made your cleaning solution, let your swimsuit soak in the soap solution for up to thirty minutes.
 Once thirty minutes has elapsed, remove your swimsuit from the cleaning solution and rinse it with cold water until all of the cleaning solution is gone.